 On April 30, 2018, Abbott and Chapman delivered their final report, entitled Addressing the New Normal: 21st Century Disaster Management in British Columbia.
 On May 10, 2018, the B.C.
 Government released its initial response to the report.

 On Oct.
 31, 2018, the B.C.
 Government released its action plan addressing the 108 recommendations in the Abbott/Chapman report, while considering recommendations from other recent reports.
-A progress report will be issues April 30, 2019.
+A six-month progress report on that action plan was released on April 30, 2019.

 News release about the government’s response to the report (May 10, 2018)